TedTschopp/Fixing-Game-Night/_posts/2018-11-02-Power-Cells-from-Gamma-World-in-MCC-DCC.md

 Power: 1-6 years

 C-Cells (chemical power cells) are a universal power source used to power artifacts of the ancients.
-Considered disposable technology by the Ancient Ones and therefor mass produced, these advanced and compact dilithium battery packs were capable of producing enormous amounts of power, albeit for a limited amount of time.
+Considered disposable technology by the Ancient Ones and therefor mass produced, these advanced and compact chemical battery packs were capable of producing enormous amounts of power, albeit for a limited amount of time.
 They lose their charge after 1 to 6 years of disuse.
 When found, these power cells are usually (90%) drained of power.

-## H-CELL
+## H-CELL - Hydrogen

-Tech Level: 4
+Tech Level: 5

 Complexity: 2